 It seems to be common wisdom that men have a stronger sexual drive then women.
 I feel this is not really accurate.
-I have seen in scientific studies and from my own experience that there are five major factors among the differences between men and women that may lead to misconceptions about sexual desire.
+I have seen in various studies and from my own experience that this is probably not the case—at least with the average man and woman.
+Sexual desire is actually fairly equal between the genders.
+There are five major factors among the differences between men and women that may lead to misconceptions about sexual desire.
 I will place these under the following headings:

 - Adolescent Development